bxparks/bigquery-schema-generator/README.md

     * there's no technical reason why this cannot be allowed, but **bq load** does not support it, so we follow the rule
 * a `DATETIME` field is always inferred to be a `TIMESTAMP`
-    * the format of these two fields are identical (in the absence of timezone)
+    * the format of these two fields is identical (in the absence of timezone)
     * we follow the same logic as **bq load** and always infer these as `TIMESTAMP`